5 Signs You're Drinking Too Much Coffee, Expert Says

 For many people, their morning cup (or three) of coffee is prime motivation to get out of bed—it gives you an energy boost, it tastes good, and the ritual of sipping from your favorite mug sets the tone for the day.
 But then you make another cup, and soon enough, it's time for your afternoon Starbucks to ward off the 4 p.m. yawns…

 Kelli McGrane RD, for the calorie counting app Lose It!, reveals five signs of excessive coffee consumption.
-If you're experiencing them, consider this your wakeup call that maybe it's time to cut back.
+If you're experiencing them, consider this your wake-up call that maybe it's time to cut back.
 And while you're making healthier changes, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.

 You're not sleeping well.

 While coffee can help you wake up in the morning and fight fatigue throughout the afternoon, "the timing and amount of caffeine consumed during the day can make it harder to fall asleep, plus reduce the total amount of shut eye you get at night," says McGrane.
 Research shows that consuming substantial amounts of caffeine even six hours before bedtime can disrupt your sleep quality.
 (Read more: Here's what happens to your body when you stop drinking coffee completely.)

 You're feeling anxious.

 Coffee is a stimulant, which triggers your body to go into "fight or flight" mode.
 Thus, drinking even moderate amounts of caffeine can lead to feelings of anxiety and stress—especially if you already struggle with a general anxiety disorder.
 One study in healthy adult men found those given 300 mg of caffeine (about three cups of coffee) prior to a stressful task reported increases in blood pressure, stress hormones, and double the reported stress levels compared to those given a placebo.
 (Related: These are the 17 foods that can make anxiety or depression worse.)